 Even when administered with accommodations, general assessments do not provide students with significant cognitive disabilities the opportunities to demonstrate their abilities.
 Alternate assessments based on alternate achievement standards (AA-AAS) are designed to measure the knowledge and skills of these students in the respective content areas.

-State testing for students with significant cognitive disabilities changed during the 2016-17 school year.
-Dynamic Learning Maps (DLM) were replaced by the Mississippi Academic Assessment Program-Alternate (MAAP-A).
-Similar to MAAP, MAAP-A is developed by Questar Assessment, Inc. and Mississippi educators.
-DLM Essential Elements are used as the standards for English Language Arts and Math.
-Mississippi Extended Science Frameworks (MESF) are used for the science alternate assessments.
+State testing for students with significant cognitive disabilities changed during the 2016-2017 school year.
+The Dynamic Learning Maps (DLM) assessment was replaced by the Mississippi Academic Assessment Program-Alternate (MAAP-A) assessment